 Environment Law, Health and Safety and Trading Standards

-Sophie has acted for companies, company directors and employees caught up in domestic and international investigations led by the Environment Agency, Health and Safety Executive and Trading Standards in relation to a variety of offences concerning breaches of advertising standards legislation, unfair trading, health and safety breaches and allegations of illegal shipments of waste.
+Sophie has acted for companies, directors and employees caught up in domestic and international investigations led by the Environment Agency, Health and Safety Executive and Trading Standards in relation to offences concerning breaches of advertising standards legislation, unfair trading, health and safety breaches and allegations of illegal shipments of waste.

 Public Inquiries and Human Rights Law

-Sophie has worked on large scale public inquiries (for example representing core participants in the Independent Inquiry into Child Sexual Abuse (IICSA) and advised on the international obligations placed upon non-State actors under the UN Guiding Principles on Business and Human Rights.
+Sophie has worked on large scale public inquiries, including the Independent Inquiry into Child Sexual Abuse (IICSA) in which she represented core participants.
+Sophie has also advised on the international obligations placed upon non-State actors under the UN Guiding Principles on Business and Human Rights.

 Prior to joining Kingsley Napley, Sophie practised at 2 Bedford Row, instructed as defence and prosecuting counsel for the CPS, Department for Work and Pensions and the Probation Service.
 Alongside presenting cases at court, Sophie drafted legal arguments and advised on charging decisions.

 White collar crime